ms/buildtogether.tech/security/index.md

 Solidarity][tech-solidarity] have easy-to-follow instructions explaining how to set them up for a range of popular social networking sites.

+The advice above leads directly to some recommendations for developers:

+1. Require strong passwords, but don't require people to change them frequently.

+1. Support two-factor authentication.

 ## Don't Open That

 Much of the software we use was designed in more innocent times, and since